You might assume the world’s best road cyclists have access to the fastest and most expensive technology.

 If cycling is to become more financially and environmentally sustainable, maybe transporting and maintaining a separate fleet of seldom-used bikes won’t make sense for other races in the future.

-Light bikes
+Ultra-light bikes

-You can have a lighter bike than a Tour de France winner because of the UCI’s minimum weight limit of 6.8kg.
+You can have a lighter bike than a Tour de France winner because of the UCI’s minimum bike weight limit of 6.8kg.

-In the era of rim brakes and rounder, skinnier tube shapes, mid-spec, off-the-peg road bikes often weighed less than 6.8kg.
+In the era of rim brakes and rounder, skinnier tube shapes, off-the-peg road bikes often weighed less than 6.8kg.

 The aero revolution